tisfeng/Raycast-Easydict/README.md

 | Finnish                |   ✅   |  ✅   |    ❌    |  ✅   |   ❌    |   ❌   |
 | Polish                 |   ✅   |  ✅   |    ❌    |  ✅   |   ❌    |   ❌   |
 | Czech                  |   ✅   |  ✅   |    ❌    |  ✅   |   ❌    |   ❌   |

+> Note: ⚠️ means the translation of source language to Traditional Chinese is not supported, such as DeepL.
+If you enter Traditional Chinese for translation, it will be treated as Simplified Chinese.

 ### Preferred Languages